cityjson/cjval/README.md

 then `cjval` will fetch/download automatically the schema(s).

-If instead you want to use your own local Extension schema(s), you can pass them as argument with the argument `-e`:
+If instead you want to use your own local Extension schema(s), you can pass them as argument with the argument `-e` and this will overwrite the automatic download:

     $ cjval myfile.city.json -e ./myextensions/generic.ext.json

+To validate a stream of [CityJSONFeature](https://www.cityjson.org/specs/1.1.2/#text-sequences-and-streaming-with-cityjsonfeature) (this uses [cjio](https://github.com/cityjson/cjio) to generate a stream from a CityJSON file):

+    $ cjio --suppress_msg myfile.city.json export jsonl stdout | cjfval --verbose

+and you'll get a short report per line (which is one `CityJSON` or `CityJSONFeature`).

 ## Contributors